On the resolution of the sensitivity conjecture: Further discussion

 \subsubsection{Connected-homogeneous graphs}

 \begin{definition} A graph $G$ is \textit{connected-homogeneous} if any isomorphism between connected finite induced subgraphs extends to an automorphism. \end{definition} Hence, this helps us define a class of graphs between homogeneous and distance-transitive.
-Gardiner's result \cite{Gardb} gives yet another concrete classification of finite connected-homogeneous graphs.
-A result of Gray and Macpherson \cite{GrayMac} helps to classify the countable connected-homogeneous graphs.
+Gardiner \cite{Gardb} gives yet another concrete classification of finite connected-homogeneous graphs.
+A result of Gray and Macpherson \cite{GrayMac} helps us to classify the countable connected-homogeneous graphs.

 With this background, we are now in a position to analyse each open problem posed by Hao.